splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 # Offline Microk8s installation issues

-Offline installation of Microk8s is described [here](https://microk8s.io/docs/install-alternatives#heading--offline), but there are additional steps to install microk8s offline.
+See [install alternatives](https://microk8s.io/docs/install-alternatives#heading--offline) for offline installation of Microk8s,  but there are additional steps to install microk8s offline.
+See the following steps to install offline:

 ## Importing images

-After running:
+After running the following:

 ```
 snap ack microk8s_{microk8s_version}.assert
 snap install microk8s_{microk8s_version}.snap --classic
 ```

 You should check if the microk8s instance is healthy.
-Do it with:
+Do it using the following command:

 ```commandline
 microk8s kubectl get pods -A